sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 $ pnpm build
 ```

-2. There should be a dist directory now in `sourcegraphh/client/backstage/plugin`.
+2. There should now be a dist directory in `sourcegraph/client/backstage/plugin`.
 3. We're now ready to show Backstage where the plugin is.
 Move the Backstage app directory and from the route execute
    For a plugin that integrates with the backend: